 It is powered by a single CR2450 replaceable battery that provides 2,000 hours of battery life.
 It also includes a grinding mode and a three-year warranty.

-- Industrial-grade welding helmet with flip-up lens designed for maximum safety and comfort against UV and IR light
+- STAY SAFE FROM UV AND IR: Industrial-grade welding helmet with flip-up lens designed for maximum safety and comfort...

-- Includes handy flip-up #11 shade lens for easier viewing of welded objects or to use the helmet as a face shield
+- FLIP-UP LENS: Includes handy flip-up dark lens for easier viewing of welded objects or to use the helmet as a face...

 The Neiko 53847A is an industrial grade welding helmet that has a simple design with focus on technicalities.
 It is very large and comfortable on the neck, with a round build that prevents fumes from entering the helmet.
 It has an adjustable front-rear that allows the user to lift the viewing window without having to remove the helmet as well as an attached headband.
 It is extremely lightweight, reducing the chance of neck fatigue or tension.